DasEd955/tunerdesign-gpt/README.md

     M --> N["Attention Output\n(batch, seq_len, model_dim)"]
 ```

 The input is linearly projected into three separate tensors: queries (Q), keys (K), and values (V), each of shape `(batch, seq_len, head_dim)`.
 Attention scores are computed as the dot product of Q and K transposed, scaled by `1 / sqrt(head_dim)` to prevent the softmax from saturating in high-dimensional spaces.
-A causal lower-triangular mask then sets all positions above the diagonal to negative infinity, which forces the softmax to assign zero probability to future tokens and makes this decoder-style attention suitable for language modeling.
+A causal lower triangular mask then sets all positions above the diagonal to negative infinity, which forces the softmax to assign zero probability to future tokens and makes this decoder-style attention suitable for language modeling.
 The resulting attention weights are applied to V via a weighted sum to produce each head's output.
 In multi-head attention, this full computation runs in parallel across all 4 heads independently, their outputs are concatenated along the feature dimension to restore model width, and a final learned projection W_O mixes information across heads before the result is passed to the transformer block's residual connection.

 ### Autoregressive Generation Pipeline